SoulMan87/pure-java-api-rest/README.md

 }
 ```

-Our in-memory implementation of repository is as follows:
+Our in-memory repository implementation is structured as follows:
 ```java

 import java.util.Map;